 - Minimize antibiotic use.
 It is important that we all change our mindset about the utilization of antibiotics, knowing that while they are without a doubt useful under particular situations, they should be avoided for typical viral infections.
 Consult with the physician to consider the advantages and disadvantages when an antibiotic is advised.

 - Ensure any problems are documented.
 Should you experience antibiotic resistance, be sure to have your health care provider report it.
 The CDC is collecting data to record information on antibiotic-resistant infections, causes of those infections, and risk factors, in order to assist in preventing or lower the number of occurrences.

 Development of new antibiotics and diagnostic tests is an ongoing process to try and stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can all do our part to help counter this dangerous trend!
-Make contact with Home With You Senior Care, the Columbia home health care experts, for further information on how we can help, for example, through accompanying seniors to medical appointments and to receive vaccinations, by ensuring the home is clean and sanitary, by providing nutritionally beneficial meals to maximize overall health, and more.
+Make contact with Home With You Senior Care, the experts in senior home care Towson and the surrounding areas depend on, for further information on how we can help, for example, through accompanying seniors to medical appointments and to receive vaccinations, by ensuring the home is clean and sanitary, by providing nutritionally beneficial meals to maximize overall health, and more.
 Reach out to us at 410-756-0959 to how our top-rated care team can help keep the older adults you adore healthy and thriving!